There’s nothing like feeling secure even when tough times come.

 Agents of companies may be a little too biased to win you over–and you don’t want that.

 You want to make the right choice depending on the owner’s capability to pay, and how much of a coverage you would need.
 Independent agents work with various insurance companies so you can be assured that they know the ropes–that is, the policies, and which ones are best fit for your needs.
+They’re not looking to put you with any specific company, because they’re paid a commission no matter who you buy from.

 4. Get as much information as you can about your parents’ health